Skip to main content

-You apply for a NINo by calling 0845 600 0643 to make an appointment.
+You apply for a NINo by calling tel: 0800 141 2075 to make an appointment.
 Ask what documents you will need to bring to the appointment.
 You usually need to take your passport, payslips or a letter from your employer confirming that you will be working for them.

 Find more information about National Insurance numbers and how to obtain one.

 Your employer can check with the Home Office that you are allowed to work by contacting its Business helpdesk: guide for employers and sponsors and the Penalties for employing illegal workers.

 Employers have a legal obligation to check that you are allowed to work in the UK, so you must be able to provide evidence of this, usually by showing them your current passport and/or your current biometric residence permit.